Updated on March 5, 2025

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

 An excessive overbite occurs when your upper teeth overlap too far over your lower teeth.
-While a slight overlap of the upper front teeth over the bottom ones is normal, a malocclusion or misalignment occurs when the upper teeth almost completely cover the lower teeth.
+While a slight overlap is normal, having the upper teeth completely cover the lower teeth is referred to as a malocclusion or misalignment.

 class=